 between 1880 and 1890

 In 1872 she married her third husband Jeremiah “Jere” Fryer.
 They moved to Casa Grande Arizona and ran a hotel.
 In 1890, after the death of their adopted daughter, she left Jere and Casa Grande.
-She lived in poverty in El Paso, Texas before applying for and receiving a back-pension for her husband's military service.
+She lived in poverty in El Paso, Texas before applying for and receiving a back-pension for her first husband's military service.
+In 1853, she had married Charles Dickinson a musician who had joined the 41 Ohio Infantry in 1861 and died of dysentery in 1862.
 She settled in San Francisco where she died of an opium overdose in 1893 and was buried in San Francisco National Cemetery.

 Her headstone reads: “Pauline C. Fryer / Union Spy.”
 However this photo from the San Francisco Call, June 16 1912 says “Pauline C. Tyer” and the 1912 article repeatedly refers to her as Mrs. Tyer.